Dyrati/ace_projects/Information/Golden Sun 1 ACE Setup.md

 Immediately after the battle (before moving), **use the hard nut on Isaac**.
 He should gain 4 defense.

-Cross the bridge to the north-east, run west to this cluster of trees, and press "A" to pick up the turtle boots.
+Cross the bridge to the north-east, run west to the cluster of trees show below, and press "A" to pick up the turtle boots.
 ![turtle_boots](gs1_ace_images/turtle_boots_forest.png)

 Put the Turtle Boots in Garet's 12th item slot, and **equip it**.
 Then, run to Kolima Forest.